-Whether you want to jet off for a last-minute break, plant that vegetable garden you’ve always wanted or make some extra money tackling that garage full of junk you've accumulated last season, The Recapp has four suggestions for making sure your season is spent wisely, productively, enjoyably—and in weather-appropriate attire!
+With all the energy you stored over winter, you’ll probably have a billion things on your to-do list once the first flowers start poking up.
+Whether you want to jet off for a last-minute break, plant the vegetable garden you’ve always wanted or make some extra money tackling that garage full of junk you accumulated last season, we have four suggestions for making sure your season is spent wisely, productively, enjoyably—and in weather-appropriate attire!

-Planting a vegetable garden can be a great way to spend time outdoors, get some exercise, spruce up your backyard and add a personal touch to future meals.
-There’s no better time to start planting than spring!
-With The Food Gardening Guide app from Mother Earth News (America’s leading magazine on organic gardening), you can discover tons of detailed tips and tricks about what to plant and when, from asparagus and artichokes to peppers and potatoes.
-The techniques section of the app allows you to peruse a variety of articles about how to make your garden extra special, like extending your growing season, watering efficiently and making your own potting soil—things to consider once you get the basics down.
+Planting a vegetable garden is a great way to spend time outdoors, get some exercise, spruce up your backyard and help lower your grocery bill.
+There’s no better time to start gardening than spring!
+The Food Gardening Guide app from Mother Earth News (America’s leading magazine on organic gardening) is full of detailed information about what to plant and when, from asparagus and artichokes to peppers and potatoes.

-The Food Gardening Guide app is a no-nonsense, ideal reference guide to use before you begin your veggie adventure.
-Plus, it’s convenient enough to join you in the backyard when it comes time to start planting.
+The Food Gardening Guide app is a no-nonsense reference guide for your new veggie adventure.
+Plus, you can bring it with to the yard when it comes time to start planting.
 Who knew your smartphone would make such a great gardening tool?
-(Free for Android and iPhone)
+(Free for Android and iOS)

-Spring cleaning is an essential part of the seasonal process, one that makes us feel particularly refreshed and unburdened, but not until it’s complete, of course.
-No matter what your organizing and decluttering goals are, Craigslist is famous for being a reliable go-to spot to help you achieve them (and make some dough while you’re at it).
+Spring cleaning makes us feel particularly refreshed and unburdened—but not until it’s complete, of course.
+And how can you even begin cleaning with all this stuff in the way!?
+Craigslist is famous for being a reliable place to offload your old junk (and make some dough while you’re at it).

-With CraigsPro, you can easily search and create ads for every possible spring-cleaning need in just a few swipes and taps.
-Give away winter coats you’ve outgrown, sell that dust-covered collection of stamps, hire someone to help you move things out or advertise the garage sale you’ll be having after you scavenge the house from top to bottom.
-Best of all, you can easily be notified when there’s a new listing for something you’re searching for, which is a critical feature when time is of the essence.
+With the CraigsPro app, you can easily search and create ads for every possible spring-cleaning need in just a few swipes.
+Give away winter coats you’ve outgrown, sell that dust-covered collection of stamps, advertise the garage sale you’ll be having after you scavenge the house from top to bottom, or just hire someone to do all the sorting and cleaning for you.
+Best of all, you can get notifications when there’s a new listing for something you’re searching for, which is critical when time is of the essence.

-The quickest way to get rid of the clutter and make way for your new, easy, breezy spring lifestyle is right in the palm of your hand, and it isn’t a broom. ($0.99 for Android and $1.99 for iPhone)
+The quickest way to get rid of the clutter is right in the palm of your hand, and it isn’t a broom.
+(Free for Android and iOS)

-Weather apps are a dime a dozen (and we all already have our favorites), but none of them really clue us in as to the type of clothes that will be sufficient for the current conditions before we head out, especially in the spring when the weather is historically unpredictable.
-And while no one likes to be told what to wear, everyone likes to be prepared and realistic.
-That's exactly where swackett comes into play.
+Weather apps are a dime a dozen (and we all have our favorites already), but none of them are quite as fun as Swackett.
+This app helps you figure out the most appropriate attire for the current conditions before you head out, a feature that’s especially helpful in the spring, when the weather is unpredictable.

-The swackett app combines your basic weather data (temps, precipitation, radar maps, etc.) with “peeps” who are always appropriately dressed based on all of the climate factors.
-Whether it’s a hot, sunny day (bring water and sunglasses) or a rainy, chilly evening (bring an umbrella and throw on a lined jacket), the swackett peeps are there to help you dress better (or at least more comfortably) for the occasion.
-(Free for iPhone)
+The Swackett app combines your basic weather data (temps, precipitation, radar maps, etc.) with “peeps” who are always appropriately dressed.
+Whether it’s going to be a hot, sunny day (bring water and sunglasses) or a rainy, chilly evening (bring an umbrella and throw on a lined jacket), the Swackett peeps are there to help you dress your best (or at least more comfortably) for the occasion.
+(Free for Android and iOS)